 Jewish volunteer ambulances set on fire outside London synagogue in antisemitic attack

-By Laila Shahrokhshahi, Clare Sebastian, Laura Sharman, Teele Rebane, Lex Harvey, CNN
+By Laila Shahrokhshahi, Clare Sebastian, Lianne Kolirin, Laura Sharman, Lex Harvey, CNN

 (CNN) — Several ambulances belonging to a Jewish volunteer rescue organization were set on fire outside a synagogue in a neighborhood home to London’s largest Jewish community early on Monday, in an antisemitic attack.

-Note: Correction: This story has been updated to reflect that the number of antisemitic incidents reached record levels in 2023, not 2024.